Ryan-Then/gearworld/CreateNewWorldTutorial.md

 In Croquet, a World is a .js file containing a set of cards.
 You can find the default world in the "worlds" folder within the Croquet directory you created.
 To create your own world, you must create a new .js file in the "worlds" folder and name it.
 It is recommended that you copy the default world and add new cards into it.

-# Creating A Button (Step-by-step Tutorial)
+# Creating An Shape-Generating Button (Step-by-step Tutorial)

 To create a clickable button, we must have a card in the world file to define the appearance of the button and a behaviour module to link it to an event.
-We will define the card for the object created by the button within the behaviour module itself.
+We will define the card for the shape created by the button within the behaviour module itself.

-The card for the button can be very simply.
+The card for the button can be very simple.
 It can have only a name, a translation parameter, a behaviour module, and a type.
 An example of a card for a button is shown below:

 card: {
   name: "portal button",
-  translation: [0.5, 0.366177949493676, -2.566177949493676],
+  translation: [x, y, z],
-  behaviorModules: ["OpenRefineryPortalButton"],
+  behaviorModules: [string],
   type: "object"
 }

 Next, we must define the behaviour of the button.
+We can use the existing OpenPortal.js behaviour module as a template.

+We need to define the shape card within the object created by the pressed() function.
+The "physicsSize" parameter defines the size of the shape, and the "physicsShape" parameter defines the shape.
+You may use three pre-existing shapes - cuboid, ball and cylinder.

+pressed() {
+    this.check();
+    if (this.hasOpened) {return;}
+    this.hasOpened = true;

+this.createCard({
+    name: " ",
+    type: "object",
+    translation: [x, y, z],
+    layers: ["pointer"],
+    scale: [x, y, z],
+    behaviorModules: [" "],
+    physicsSize:  ,
+    physicsShape: " ",
+    physicsType: "positionBased"
+  });
+}

+This is all you need to make a basic interactive shape generator.